nhl1090/Employee-Tracker/README.md

 9. Add your DB credentials
 10. Use the following command to run the application `node index.js`
-11. Answer the questions and create your new SQL employee tracker!
+11. Answer the questions to view and edit your SQL employee tracker!

 ## Usage